whiskyechobravo/kerko/docs/config-params.md

 Type: Boolean

-!!! warning "Modifies the cache and the search index"
+!!! warning "Modifies the cache and the search index schema"

-    Changing this parameter will require that you run the `sync --full` command.
+    Changing this parameter will require that you run the `flask kerko clean everything && flask kerko sync` command.
     See [synchronization commands] for details.

 ### `extension`